Coca162/CocaBot/README.md

 __Windows:__

-Follow the first steps of installing Microsoft Visual Studios and Dsharp Nuget packages [here](https://youtu.be/7-tyLCAO4mY)
+Follow the first steps of installing Microsoft Visual Studios and Dsharp Nuget packages [here](https://youtu.be/7-tyLCAO4mY) but install version 4.0.0-nightly-00712 as version above it might break the bot

 Install the SpookVooper.Api Nuget package as well